XiaoBaiiiiii/colmap-pcd/README.md

 Colmap-PCD
 ==========

 Colmap-PCD is an open-source tool for fine image-to-point cloud registration.
 The software extracts and matches features between pairwise images and from images to a point cloud.
 The matched features are formulated into constraints in a factor-graph optimization problem that solves for the camera poses together with the 3D reconstructed features.
 The initial image needs an approximately known camera pose for the processing to start.
-The repository is based on the original [Colmap](https://colmap.github.io) as imaged based 3D reconstruction software.
+The repository is based on the original [Colmap](https://colmap.github.io) as imaged-based 3D reconstruction software.

 <p align="center">
   <img src="img/opening_image.jpg" alt="Example Dataset" width="70%"/>